T

 Insider tips

-• Purchase a CharlieCard for easy and cost-effective travel on the MBTA (subway and bus system).
+• Purchase a CharlieCard for easy public transportation.

-• Take advantage of free walking tours or self-guided apps for a deeper dive into specific neighborhoods.
+• Take advantage of free walking tours to get oriented.

 Packing highlights